KovnaTheCute/TevliarSetting/Tevliar Setting/Statblocks/Deathrattles.md

 cr: 1/8
 traits:
 - name: Spore Implant.
   desc: "When the death rattle spores land on a surface, they embed themselves and grow into new death rattles.
 After 1d4 hours, a new death rattle sprouts from the surface.
-If they embed themselves into a creature they take root and upon the creatures death it turns the corpse into a seeder after 1d4 hours.
+If they embed themselves into a bloodied creature they take root and upon the creatures death it turns the corpse into a seeder after 1d4 hours.
 The seeds can be removed with Greater Restoration, Heal, or Wish."
 actions:
 - name: Exploding Bulb (Recharge 5-6)
   desc: "The Death Rattle detonates one of its bulbs that explodes in a burst of shrapnel-like spores in a 5ft cone.
 Each creature within the cone must make a DC 12 Dexterity saving throw, taking 7 (2d6) piercing damage on a failed save, or half as much damage on a successful one.
 The Death Rattle also takes damage but automatically succeeds the save.
 Creatures that fail the save are subject to Spore Implant."